-Utilize the expertise of your facilities management and janitorial teams.
 Whether your current waste output is controlled internally or by a third party, working with your facilities and janitorial team will help you see the big picture.
 How much trash does your company produce?
 What is its composition?
 Your CMMS in combination with the power of your facilities team should be able to give you general information immediately, but they should also be able to work with you to provide a trash audit and determine where you can make the biggest impact.

-Create a goal.
 Once you know what is important to employees and where you can make a big impact, create a goal that others can work towards.
 An achievable goal gives the program a bit of gamification.
 In a large organization, creating teams by floor, location or department can build up the competition to help save the world.

-Develop a process with your facilities management team.
 Make sure to include the facilities management team and janitorial crews in the communications and process creation for your reduce, reuse and recycle program and keep them updated.
 Often, what seems like common process flow may not work in real life.
 Having the additional insight of a trained crew can help give you additional ideas, find new efficiencies and provide you with reporting that can ensure the success of your program.